 Add the seasonings, beer, diced walnuts, and canned items.
 Make sure the beans you get are “chili” style.
 They already have some seasoning in them and so you can just open and dump without draining.
 In fact, the only canned item you’ll need to drain is the corn.

 I use a small can of mild green chilis when I’m making this vegan chili for my family because they don’t enjoy their food too spicy.
 If you enjoy a little extra heat, you should use a can of jalapeños instead.
 You can also add more or drop in a little hot sauce on top.

-While you are bringing the chili to a boil, mix together the Masa Harina Corn (tamale) Flour with hot water, cocoa powder and a little agave nectar.
+While you are bringing the chili to a boil, mix together the Masa Harina Corn (tamale) Flour with hot water, cocoa powder and a little agave nectar or (real) maple syrup.

 What?
 Chocolate?
 Yes indeed!
 This is the final secret ingredient.
 I always just said I was giving my chili a little extra love when in fact I was giving it chocolate.
 Coco powder along with the tiniest amount of sweetener cuts through the acidic tomato and gives your chili a little extra special richness.